joshgallantt/rsCALC/README.md

 1. Enter your RewardStyle login info
 2. Click Start and wait for the files to be downloaded/worked with
 3. After you see the output you can export the data for your range using the Export button
-4. If you wish you see another date range, just select those dates and start again.
+4. To see another date range, just select those dates and click Start again.

 Note: Anything not exported gets deleted on program exit.